d3athwarrior/libraryservice/README.md

 # libraryservice

 ### About

 libraryservice is a backend for a library management software which will exposed RESTful end points to perform various functions that would usually be performed manually in a library.

 The details about the features currently implemented and planned are available in the following sections.

 Design documents available in the 'documents' folder.

+Sample UI for this API is available in the project `libraryui` which is built using Angular 13 with MaterialUI

+All my thoughts and assumptions are added in the comments in each file.
+Certain project level assumptions are available at the end of this README

+**NOTE:** Some data is already available in the database mentioned in the application.yml file

 #### Tech Stack

 1. Java 11
 2. Spring Boot 2.6.0
 3. Spring Web